mbbu/Tutorials-software-guide/Tutorials/Bi-conda/using bioconda to install modules.md

 ## 2. Activate the Conda base environment

-Now that we have installed Conda we need to be able to use it.
+Now that we have installed Conda, we need to be able to use it.

 In a very similar way to activating a Python virtual environment, we need to ***activate*** conda before we can use it.

 We do this by pointing the `source` command at the conda activate script.

-**NOTE: You need to do this EVERY time you login to your server if you want to use tools you installed with Conda.**
+**NOTE: You need to do this EVERY time you log in to your server if you want to use tools you installed with Conda.**

 ```
 >$ source ~/miniconda3/bin/activate
 ```

 You'll notice that your command line now has an added `(base)` in front of it.
 This lets you know that Conda has been activated and you can use it.
-Later on, when we start using other conda environments it will tell us which one we are in!
+Later on, when we start using other conda environments, it will tell us which one we are in!

 ## 3. Configure Conda with software "Channels"

 Now we want to configure Conda with some extra software channels.
-We especially want to tell Conda where it can find all those awesome Bioinformatics tools we really want to use are.
+We especially want to tell Conda where it can find all those excellent Bioinformatics tools we want to use are.

-So we need to add three "Channels" to conda's configurtation.
+So we need to add three "Channels" to conda's configuration.
 They are:

 * defaults - base packages for Conda
 * bioconda - >8000 Bioinformatics tools and growing daily
 * conda-forge - has most of the dependencies for all our favourite tools

 We add the channels with the `conda config` command.
-The order in which we add the channels is very important.
+The order in which we add the channels is critical.
 It will determine the order in which conda will search them for the appropriate packages.
-It's strange but the last one we add will have the highest priority.
-We want `conda-forge` to have the highest priority so we add it last...
+It's strange, but the last one we add will have the highest priority.
+We want `conda-forge` to have the highest priority, so we add it last...

 ```
 (base) >$ conda config --add channels defaults